June's Fishing Forecast • Crabbing Has Started • Fun Fish Around Long Island • Wrecks-Reefs And More

 Posted by Pablo Salinas on

-The size of the fish have been on the large size with fish up to 15 lbs. being weighed-in.
+The size of the fish have been on the medium size with fish up to 5 lbs. being weighed-in.
 Fresh or frozen Bunker and Mackerel have been the bait of choice with all the the standards diamond jigs or tins and poppers working for guys casting lures.
 To save on lost fish and tackle it's advisable to use a wire leader when fishing for these "toothy" fish.

 Striped Bass catches have "gotten" progressively better.
 Anglers fishing from boats have been scoring using bucktailsswimming plugs and soft plastics like Bass Assassins.
 There has been some quality fish mixed in with the schoolies.
 Bait fishermen have been doing well with Bunker, fresh salted Clam or drifting whole Sandworms.

-Follow us on twitter:
+Follow us on X:

 Porgy fishing has stayed hot in the Peconic Bays and along the islands north shore.
 The south shore is also showing signs of some fine "scup" at the inlets and local reefs. with most anglers culling out the smaller keepers and still being able to get there bag limit by the end of a trip.
 Sandworms and clam have been the “go-to” baits with tubes of clam chum helping to hold the fish close to the boat.